Vitamins have long been recognized as being essential to one’s health and vitality.

 The Vital Importance of Getting Nutrients into the Cells

-Almost all of the needed nutrients perform multiple indispensable roles.
+Your cells depend on nutrients to function.
 There is not one single vitamin or essential mineral that your cells can do without.

 Dosages